LieberInstitute/Human_DLPFC_Deconvolution/README.md

 ### RNAscope labels and marker types

-The molecular markers for the `Circle` and `Square` RNAscope experiments are as follows:
+The molecular markers for the `Circle` and `Star` RNAscope experiments are as follows:

 ```
 # rnascope markers/expts